Our work

 An exquisitely imagined, impossible world

 With Sveta on board, the adventure really began: the process of translating our concept into a staggeringly detailed, exquisite hand drawn and inked illustration featuring a menagerie of no less than 65 fantasy characters and scenes, an Easter egg hunter’s dream.
-We planned the illustration to represent the four ‘chapters’ of the exhibition itself, and you can see the subtle shifts between landscapes within the illustration itself.
-We also included a representation of the British Library’s iconic gateway, as libraries are such a common motif in Fantasy it seemed too good an opportunity to miss.
+We planned the illustration to represent the four ‘chapters’ of the exhibition itself, and you can see the subtle shifts between landscapes within the illustration.
+We also included a representation of the British Library’s iconic gateway, as libraries are such a common motif in fantasy it seemed too good an opportunity to miss.

 The style and complexity of the illustration represents the depth and gravitas of the genre, something that was central to the curators’ ambition for the event.
+And something that caught the eye of the judges at the prestigious International Communication Arts Awards, where Sveta won the Institutional category for this project.